Recycling & Refuse

 Where: City Hall Parking Lot

-What: Make sure to keep track of your Recycling Flyer to be mailed in the future.
+What: Make sure to keep track of your Recycling Flyer to be mailed in February.
 Included within that mailer will be a coupon that will allow Columbus residents to recycle two (2) items for free at this event!

 Free Paper Shredding